deco-cx/hector/explain/hector.md

 ### 2.4 Output Configuration

 **Purpose:**
-Defines how the app’s generated content is presented or exported to the user.
+Defines how the app's generated content is presented or exported to the user.

 **Functionality:**

 -   **Output Type:** Users select the format for the output (e.g., HTML, JSON, or direct file display).